Esri/offline-editor-js/doc/offlinefeaturesmanager.md

 --- | --- | ---
 `dbName` | "features_store" | **New @ v2.5.** Defines the database name.
 You can have multiple databases within the same application.
 `objectStoreName` | "features" | **New @ v2.5.** Represents an object store that allows access to a set of data in the IndexedDB database, looked up via primary key.
-`dbIndex` | "featureId" | **New @ v2.5.** Allows access to a subset of data in the IndexedDB database via an index to retrieve the record(s) rather than the primary key.
-This is sometimes faster than using IDBObjectStore.

 ###Public Methods
 Methods | Returns | Description